 Night dives always show us an entirely new world.
-The scene changes as day creatures retire and nocturnal organisms emerge, even a familiar site looks different at night.
-When you make a day dive, you normally scan the entire dive site looking at your surroundings.
-At night, you see only the area of the dive site that is lit by your light.
-This forces you to slow down and concentrate on that one area.
+The scene changes as day creatures retire and nocturnal organisms emerge; even a simple dive site looks different at night.
+When you make a day dive, you usually scan the entire dive site looking at your surroundings.
+At night, you see only the dive site area lit by your light, which forces you to slow down and concentrate on that one area.

-We usually do our night dives at the area of Pelican Rock, where the darkness brings out all kinds of interesting marine life such as Lobsters, Crabs, Sea Worms, Sting rays and octopuses.
+We usually do our night dives at the area of Pelican Rock, where the darkness brings out all kinds of fascinating marine life such as Lobsters, Crabs, Sea Worms, Stingrays, and octopuses.

-It is always recommended to dive the site during the day prior to doing a night dive
+It is always recommended to dive into the site during the day before doing a night dive.

 Good to know:

-New divers and/or divers who haven’t dived for more than 2 years need to dive during the day prior to the night dive (recommended for all divers)
+New divers and/or divers who haven’t dived for more than two years need to dive during the day before the night dive (recommended for all divers)